blinkbitcoin/dev.blink.sv/docs/api/pagination.md

 }
 ```

-## Variables
+### Variables

 * `first` (Int): Returns the first n items from the list.
 * `after` (String): Returns the items in the list that come after the specified cursor.

-The variables used in the request to show the first 3 transactions for the default account:
+The variables used in the request to show the 3 most recent transactions for the default account:

 ```json
 {